Are the pop-ups you are seeing legitimate?

 In order to remove Microsoft Help Desk Tech support scam from your screen you will need to boot your computer in Safe Mode and run anti-malware software.
 Safe Mode will temporarily get rid of the blue screen freezing your screen and allow you to uninstall Microsoft Help Desk Tech support scam causing Trojan with the help of security software.

-Download Removal Toolto remove Microsoft Help Desk Tech support scamUse our recommended removal tool to uninstall Microsoft Help Desk Tech support scam.
+Download Removal Toolto scan for Microsoft Help Desk Tech support scamUse our recommended removal tool to scan for Microsoft Help Desk Tech support scam.
 Trial version of WiperSoft provides detection of computer threats like Microsoft Help Desk Tech support scam and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 WiperSoft Review Details WiperSoft (www.wipersoft.com) is a security tool that provides real-time security from potential threats.
 Nowadays, many users tend to download free software from the Intern ...